-strcpy, wcsncpy
+See also strcpy, wcsncpy

-wcscspn - Get length of complementary wide character substring size t wcscspn(const wchar t ws1, const wchar t ws2);
+wcscspn - Get length of complementary wide character substring size\t wcscspn(const wchar\t \ws1, const wchar\t \ws2);

 Starting at the beginning of the wide character string ws1, wcscspn calculates the length of the segment that does not contain a single character from the wide character string ws2.
-The terminating null byte $(\0)$ is not treated as part of the wide character string ws 2.
+The terminating null byte ( $\setminus 0$ ) is not treated as part of the wide character string ws2.
 The function is terminated and the segment length is returned on encountering a character in ws1 that matches a character in ws2.
 If the first character in ws1 already matches a character in ws2, the segment length is equal to 0.

-Return val.
-Integer

-that indicates the segment length (number of non-matching characters), starting at the beginning of the wide character string ws1.
+- Return val.
+Integer that indicates the segment length (number of non-matching characters), starting at the beginning of the wide character string ws1. - Note This version of the C runtime system only supports one-byte characters as wide character codes.